cryptopsy0/hermes-autocomp/README.md

 # hermes-autocomp
-This is tab autocompletion for outside of hermes.
-Such as running "hermes gateway":   "hermes g[tab]" will autocomplete.
+This is tab autocompletion in the shell (for outside of hermes).
+"hermes g[tab]" will autocomplete to 'hermes gateway'

 In your shell (bash was used for testing), add: